Frances Oldham Kelsey: Work on thalidomide

+Further FDA career

+In 1966, Lyndon B. Johnson appointed James L. Goddard as Commissioner of Food and Drugs.
+Goddard resented the public attention Kelsey continued to receive and believed widespread rumors spread by pharmaceutical industry executives that Kelsey had delayed the thalidomide application through pure laziness.
+This was precisely the opposite of the truth: most applications were automatically approved by reviewers ignoring the 60 day deadline, while Kelsey had carefully sent out data requests for over a year.
+Regardless, Kelsey was demoted from Director of the Investigational Drug Branch to Chief of the Division of Oncology and Radiopharmaceutical Drug Products, where she was given little work.

+After Goddard's departure, Kelsey was again appointed Director of Scientific Investigations, and continued in this position for many decades.
+She was involved in the contentious regulation of diethylstilbestrol, which also caused birth defects, and dimethyl sulfoxide.
+In 1994, the Frances Kelsey Secondary School in Mill Bay, British Columbia, was named in her honour.
+She attended the opening ceremony despite having suffered broken ribs and a vertebral compression fracture on the way to the ceremony.
+In 1995, when she was eighty-one, the FDA's Center for Drug Evaluation and Research created a special position for her, Deputy for Scientific and Medical Affairs in the Office of Compliance.

 Later life and death

-Kelsey continued to work for the FDA while being recognised for her earlier work.
-She was still working at the FDA's Center for Drug Evaluation and Research in 1995 and was appointed deputy for scientific and medical affairs.
-In 1994, the Frances Kelsey Secondary School in Mill Bay, British Columbia, was named in her honour.

-In 2010, the FDA presented Kelsey with the first Drug Safety Excellence Award and named the annual award after her, announcing that it would be given to one FDA staff member annually.
-In announcing the awards, Center Director Steven K. Galson said "I am very pleased to have established the Dr. Frances O. Kelsey Drug Safety Excellence Award and to recognize the first recipients for their outstanding accomplishments in this important aspect of drug regulation."
+Kelsey retired from the FDA in 2005, at age 90, after 45 years of service.
+In 2010, the FDA presented Kelsey with the first Drug Safety Excellence Award and named the award after her, announcing that it would be given to one FDA staff member annually.
+In announcing the awards, Center Director Steven K. Galson said: "I am very pleased to have established the Dr. Frances O. Kelsey Drug Safety Excellence Award and to recognize the first recipients for their outstanding accomplishments in this important aspect of drug regulation."

 Kelsey turned 100 in July 2014, and shortly thereafter, in the fall of 2014, she moved from Washington, D.C., to live with her daughter in London, Ontario.
 In June 2015, when she was named to the Order of Canada, Mercédes Benegbi, a thalidomide victim and the head of the Thalidomide Victims Association of Canada, praised Kelsey for showing strength and courage by refusing to bend to pressure from drug company officials, and said "To us, she was always our heroine, even if what she did was in another country."

-Kelsey died in London, Ontario, on August 7, 2015, at the age of 101, less than 24 hours after Ontario's Lieutenant-Governor, Elizabeth Dowdeswell, visited her home to present her with the insignia of Member of the Order of Canada for her role against thalidomide.
+Kelsey died in London, Ontario, on August 7, 2015, at the age of 101, less than 24 hours after Ontario's Lieutenant-Governor, Elizabeth Dowdeswell, visited her home to present her with the insignia of Member of the Order of Canada.